 Another effective approach to change is a group-focused approach known as building capacity.
 In this approach, the leader’s role is to build the organizational and individual capabilities to implement change by encouraging growth and learning.
 Building capacity is the hallmark of a process leader that focuses on developing his/her team’s skills to implement change.
 Such leaders provide feedback and coach their team toward success.

 How do you develop an effective leadership approach toward change?
 Higgs & Rowland (201) found that leaders who demonstrated the most effective leadership approach also possess very high levels of self-awareness.
 These leaders notice their own impulses.
 They are aware of their struggles.
 They regularly seek feedback, and they use empathy to place themselves in others’ shoes.
 This active use of empathy allows leaders to gain an understanding of the impact their leadership has on their team members.
 They then use this information to understand how they can adapt their approaches to improve outcomes.
 In previous research, self-awareness was associated with managerial competence, authentic leadership, and improved individual and organizational performance.
 Extremely self-aware leaders are conscious of how to use their presence in the change process.
 These leaders are able to work in the moment and stay attentive.
 They are able to maintain focus on the large picture of the change context.

 Here are some questions you can ask yourself to understand where you are in regards to your own awareness.
-They may help you better understand where you stand in regards to effective change leadership.
+They may help you better understand where you stand in regard to effective change leadership.

 • Who are the stakeholders you seek to engage in implementing a change?